maarthala/gatling-ibm-mq/README.md

 # Manual Execution

-If you do not have IBM MQ details already, Follow below steps to create IBM MQ locally and use predefined configuration in resource folder.
-If you have IBM MQ details already , jump to How to Run section after resource folder is configured.
+If you do not have IBM MQ details already, Follow below steps to create IBM MQ locally and use predefined configuration in [resource](./resource) folder.
+If you have IBM MQ details already , read Run Producer(Gatling) section  after resource folder is configured.

 ## Run IBM MQ in dockers